young woman playing soccer on field

 • Grade one injury.
 An injury to the ACL, but the ligament fibers remain intact.

 • Grade two injury.
-A partially torn ACL.
-It may result in knee instability.
+A partially torn ACL that may result in knee instability.
 The injury may heal without surgery.

 • Grade three ACL injury.
 A completely torn ACL.
 It is the most common grade of ACL injury and will likely require surgery, depending on your goals.